GregTechCEu/Buildscripts/README.md

 - Automatic "Tag" creation, which can supply your Java code with the ModId, ModName, and Version generated for you by Gradle
 - Access Transformers, can even have multiple
 - Core Mods
-- Mixin, or specifying Mixin as a dependency if you do not use it, but projects you depend on do
+- Mixin using MixinBooter 8 and Unimix, or specifying Mixin as a dependency if you do not use it but projects you depend on do
 - Automatic repository settings, including common repositories such as CurseMaven, Modrinth Maven, and others
 - Automatically include JEI and The One Probe in your project, at both compile-time and runtime
 - CurseForge and Modrinth deployments